Washing your hands is one of the simplest, yet most effective, things you can do to protect your health and the health of others.

 - DRY: your hands with a clean towel or let them air dry.

 WHEN?
-After contact with animals/animal, feed/animal waste, before preparing food, before and after treating a cut or wound, and after using the toilet.
+Wash your hands before touching anything that needs to stay clean and after touching anything that might contaminate yours hands.
+Examples include: after being in contact with animals/animal, feed/animal waste, before preparing food, before and after treating a cut or wound, and after using the toilet.
 Even if you have been wearing gloves while working with chemicals or livestock, wash your hands after you remove them.

 The few minutes spent washing your hands throughout the day can prevent an illness that could keep you (or others) out of action for days, weeks, or even longer – and who’s going to run the farm then?